 ALPINE TOWN OF SUSA | ORRIDO DI FORESTO | DIACONO MARTINO CYCLEWAY | VIA FRANCIGENA PILGRIMS’ ROAD | LUNCH WITH THE ARTISAN ICE-CREAM AND FRESH CHEESES | AT THE FEET OF SACRA DI SAN MICHELE CONVENT | VALSUSA BICYCLE ROUTE | AVIGLIANA LAKE | SANT’ANTONIO DI RANVERSO ABBEY

-We meet in Torino, ride to the station and take the train to Susa (the train is provided with a bicycle compartment).
-The ride starts in Susa, an historic alpine town on the way to Moncenisio Pass and France.
+We meet in Torino, ride to the station and take the train to the alpine town of Susa (the train is provided with a bicycle compartment).
+The ride starts in this ancient municipality, located on the way to Moncenisio Pass and France.
 Heritages of the Roman Empire and Middle Ages can be found all over the town: the teathre, the walls and the gates are very well preserved and definitely worth a visit.
-We leave Susa and head towards the Orrido di Foresto gorges, a narrow canyon running through the mountains.
+Left Susa, we head towards the Orrido di Foresto gorges, a narrow canyon running by the mountain side.
 The landscape is just stunning: vertical limestone walls on both sides, with an alpine creek running in the middle.
 Past Foresto, we now hit the old Francigena trail riding through old farms at the feet of the Alps; few kilometers ahead is the medieval town of Bussoleno: we cross the Dora Riparia river and take a quick tour of the historic centre, adorned with buildings from the XIV century.

 The route now follows the Diacono Martino cycle route winding across quiet mountain villages.
 We cross the bridge over river Dora and take the southern side of Valsusa valley, reaching the Agrigelateria farm: here, a family of cattle breeders produces cheeses and artisan ice creams only using milk from their livestock, which are fed outdoor on the alpine pastures.
 We will take lunch in the farm with a selection of fine ice creams and fresh cheeses: healthy, full of protein and tasty!